-In planning and performing our audit of the financial statements, we considered the State of Illinois, Illinois Mathematics and Science Academy's internal control over financial reporting (internal control) of the General Fund, the Special Purposes Trust Fund, the IMSA Income Fund, and the IMSA Operating Fund to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion(s) on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the State of Illinois, Illinois Mathematics and Science Academy's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the State of Illinois, Illinois Mathematics and Science Academy's internal control.
+In planning and performing our audit of the financial statements, we considered the Illinois Mathematics and Science Academy's internal control to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion(s) on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Illinois Mathematics and Science Academy's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Illinois Mathematics and Science Academy's internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

-Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
-Given these limitations, during our audit we did not identify any deficiencies in internal control of the General Fund, the Special Purposes Trust Fund, the IMSA Income Fund, and the IMSA Operating Fund that we consider to be material weaknesses.
+Our consideration of internal control was for the limited purpose described in the paragraphs above of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
+Given these limitations, during our audit, we did not identify any deficiencies in internal control that we consider to be material weaknesses.
 However, material weaknesses may exist that have not been identified.